matveigavrilov1/termKeeper/README.md

 TermKeeper is a software application designed for storing and managing frequently used terminal commands.
 Upon launch, the program resides in the Windows system tray and awaits the activation of a hotkey (default: Ctrl+Alt+R).
 When the hotkey is pressed, a window opens, allowing users to create, edit, delete, and select commands (by pressing Enter).
 The commands are organized in a hierarchical structure similar to a file system, where users can create and delete folders to better organize their commands.

 Selected commands are cached for quick access, and both the commands and the command cache are stored in XML format (storage.xml and cache.xml, respectively).
 The application is configured using a settings.yaml file, which allows users to customize various aspects of the program, including hotkey assignments and storage paths.
-Once a command is selected and Enter is pressed, the window closes, and the command is copied to the clipboard.
+Once a command is selected and Enter is pressed, the window closes, and the command is copied to the uipboard.
 Cached commands can be accessed and managed through the dedicated Cache window.

 # Build with Docker